- 450g raw tiger prawn in their shells

 - 150ml pot double cream

-- 8 tiger prawn, shelled, but tail tips left on (optional)
+- 8 tiger prawns, shelled, but tail tips left on (optional)

 - fennel fronds (optional)